Distributed coloring and the local structure of unit-disk graphs

 The goal is to minimize the round complexity.
 Since nodes have infinite computational power, the paragraph above shows that any problem can be solved in a number of rounds equal to the diameter of the graph, which is at most $n$ when $G$ is connected.
 The goal is to obtain algorithms that are significantly more efficient, i.e., of round complexity $O(\log n)$, or even $O(\log^* n)$.

-If in addition, the $n$-vertex graph modelling the communication network is a unit-disk graph embedded in the plane, and every vertex knows its coordinates in the embedding, this stronger communication model is called the \textsf{location-aware LOCAL} model.
+In this paper, we will also consider the \textsf{location-aware LOCAL} model, which is a variant of the \textsf{LOCAL} model in which the $n$-vertex graph modelling the communication network is a unit-disk graph embedded in the plane, and every vertex knows its coordinates in the embedding.